ladysilverberg/CTF-Writeups/README.md

 # CTF-Writeups
-Writeups for CTFs I've participated in
+A collection of writeups for tasks I solve in CTFs I participate in.